Gulf News to host webinar on Dominica’s Citizenship by Investment programme

 The Commonwealth of Dominica is situated in the Windward Islands of the Caribbean along with Grenada and the Grenadines.
 As a small island with a population of under 80,000, it makes up for its size with its family-friendly and welcoming culture.
 Not to mention the weather, as average temperatures vary very little between summer and winter, with 27 in June and 25 degrees in January.

-While Dominica possesses all of the beaches, mountains, hot springs and natural beauty that one would expect in this part of the world, Dominica has recently released the details of its 2020 Citizenship by Investment programme.
+While Dominica possesses all of the beaches, mountains and natural beauty that one would expect in this part of the world, Dominica has recently released the details of its 2020 Citizenship by Investment programme.

 Tune into an insightful webinar on Dominica’ Citizenship by Investment programme, brought to you by Gulf News and CS Global Partners, on August 31 where we speak to the Prime Minister of Dominica, Dr Roosevelt Skerrit, and the Head of the Citizenship by Investment Unit, Ambassador Emmanuel Nanthan, to learn more about the new regulations.